aklivity/zilla/README.md

 ## Get started in 60 seconds

 **Zilla** is stateless, declaratively configured, and has no external dependencies.
-The fastest way to get started is to follow the hosted [Quickstart](https://docs.aklivity.io/zilla/latest/how-tos/quickstart/).
+The fastest way to get started is to follow the hosted [**Quickstart**](https://docs.aklivity.io/zilla/latest/how-tos/quickstart/).

-## Installing Zilla
+## Install options

 Single-node and cluster deployment options are available.